 Getting email from a web host can mean less features and less storage, with a web-based email interface.

 Email Host Recommendations

 Now that I’ve convinced you (have I convinced you?) to keep email and web hosting separate, where can you get email hosting?

-Currently, I have three email hosts, both free and paid, that I recommend to clients.
+Currently, I have three email hosts I recommend to clients.

 Yes, there are more hosts out there.
 But these are the ones that I’ve used and my fellow web designer colleagues have recommended to me.)

-My second recommendation is G Suite (formerly known as Google Apps), which offers not only email, but a calendar, document creation, and storage.
+My second recommendation is Google’s Workspace (formerly known as Google Apps and G Suite), which offers not only email, but a calendar, document creation, and storage.

-I used to recommend G Suite to all my clients, but some clients preferred to not use Google.
-So I looked for another alternative.
-I found Zoho easier to set up and that’s my preferred email host at this time.
+I used to recommend Workspace to all my clients, but some clients preferred to not use Google.
+So I looked for other alternatives.

 As I’ve written previously about domain names and web hosting, you want to protect yourself.
-Keep control of your site and your email by keeping email hosting and web hosting separage.
+Keep control of your site and your email by keeping email hosting and web hosting separate.

 For ease of use, and one billing, I recognize some people may prefer to keep both email and web hosting at the same vendor.